 The application must include sufficient information for the committee to evaluate the quality of the forum for the participation/presentation, and make an informed decision about the request.
 Proposals that do not follow the guidelines, and/or those which provide inadequate information will be denied.
 Applications can only be resubmitted for consideration once.

-Funding decisions will be made AS PROPOSALS ARE RECEIVED UNTIL THE FUNDS HAVE BEEN EXHAUSTED.
-An applicant may apply for funding of any event occurring in the current academic year.
-The committee is not obliged to fund proposals to support activities that have taken place prior to the date of application.
+Funding decisions will be made as follows: early submissions will be reviewed by the committee in November, submissions/resubmissions received from November to the January deadline will be reviewed at the February committee meeting or until all funds have been exhausted.
+An applicant may apply for funding of any event occurring in the current fiscal year (July 1st to June 30th).
+The committee is not obliged to fund proposals to support activities that have taken place in a prior fiscal year.

 Late applications WILL NOT considered after the January deadline.

-- Fill out the application at the end of this document (please read instructions first).
+Fill out the application at the end of this document (please read ALL instructions first).

 For participating in events, provide an explanation (250 word limit) that describes the focus and significance of the proposed experience.
 The explanation must communicate the essence and significance of the experience in terms understandable to the public at large.
 Applicants must clearly show that the proposed activity is above and beyond normal expectations for faculty and/or for curricular/instructional development activities.

 It is the responsibility of applicants to document how the proposed experience will lead directly to the improvement of faculty teaching or the acquisition and/or improvement of skills or knowledge directly relevant to a faculty member’s teaching responsibilities in current or future courses or programs.
 If the experience involves a workshop, conference, seminar, or course, applicants must also demonstrate that it has a particular, unique quality that will assure active participation.